cran/textreadr/README.md

 Most jobs in my workflow can be completed with `read_document` and `read_dir`.
-The former generically reads in a .docx, .doc, .pdf, .html, or .txt file without specifying the extension.
-The latter reads in multiple .docx, .doc, .rtf, .pdf, .html, or .txt files from a directory as a `data.frame` with a file and text column.
-This workflow is effective because most text documents I encounter are stored as a .docx, .doc, .rtf, .pdf, .html, or .txt file.
+The former generically reads in a .docx, .doc, .pdf, .html, .pptx, or .txt file without specifying the extension.
+The latter reads in multiple .docx, .doc, .rtf, .pdf, .html, .pptx or .txt files from a directory as a `data.frame` with a file and text column.
+This workflow is effective because most text documents I encounter are stored as a .docx, .doc, .rtf, .pdf, .html, .pptx, or .txt file.
 The remaining common storage formats I encounter include .csv, .xlsx, XML, structured .html, and SQL.
-For these first 4 forms the [**readr**](https://CRAN.R-project.org/package=readr), [**readx**l](https://CRAN.R-project.org/package=readxl),
+For these first 4 forms the [**readr**](https://CRAN.R-project.org/package=readr), [**readx**l](https://CRAN.R-project.org/package=readxl), [**xml2**](https://CRAN.R-project.org/package=xml2), and
-[**xml2**](https://CRAN.R-project.org/package=xml2), and